-In our last post, we talked about who we are as a company, as determined by the values outlined during our company wide culture workshop.
+In our last post, we talked about who we are as a company, as determined by the values outlined during our company-wide culture workshop.
 This week, we’re talking about the values that define the culture surrounding what we do.
-If you haven’t read our last post, check it out!

 Without further ado, Values, Part II: What We Do.

-When asked what we do here at Spark Marketer, we don’t think about securing websites, creating listings, building citations, posting blogs, or managing social media.
+When asked what we do here at Spark Marketer, we don’t think about securing, hosting, and building websites, creating listings, building citations, posting blogs, or managing social media.
 We do all of those things and more, but our first thought is the relationships we cultivate each and every day.

 We work alongside our clients to help them achieve greater success and extend their services to more people within their communities.
 Our goal is not to do just the bare minimum, and the phrase, “that’s not my job” is a four letter word here in the office.

-Instead, our goal is to partner with our clients, go alongside them as they navigate their way in business, and do everything we can to help them.
+Instead, our goal is to partner with our clients, come alongside them as they navigate their way in business, and do everything we can to help.
 We seek to become an integral part of our clients’ marketing and operations and help them succeed.